bookschool/org/div/notes/Physical Science/09 Work and Machines/09 Work and Machines.md

-2. a) Calculate the mecnanicai advantage (MA) of each simple machine in the compound machine in Figure 28 (The simple machine mounted on the truck has an inne radius of 0.05 m and an outer radius of 0.25 m.)
+2. a) Calculate the mecnanicai advantage (MA) of each simple machine in the compound machine in Figure 28 (The simple machine mounted on the truck has an inner radius of 0.05 m and an outer radius of 0.25 m.)
 b) What is the Overall mechanical advantacie?

 3. What is the mechanical advantage of a pencil sharpener made from a wheel and